You’ll need a premises licence if you want to run any of the following types of premises:

 You'll need to complete an application form and send this to us.

-If you're applying to licence a vessel then you should complete the vessel application form instead.
+If you're applying to licence a vessel then you should contact email@example.com to obtain an application form.
 You'll need to tell us additional information about the vessel.

 When you fill in the application form you'll need to give: